KDE/kde-builder/doc/chapter_05/cmdline.md

 `--no-src`
 This option skips the source update process.
-You might use it if you have very recently updated the source code (perhaps you did it manually or recently ran kdesrc-build) but still want to rebuild some modules.
+You might use it if you have very recently updated the source code (perhaps you did it manually or recently ran kde-builder) but still want to rebuild some modules.

 `--no-include-dependencies` (or `-D`)
 Only process the selected modules, skipping their dependencies.
 Useful